populationgenomics/cpg-cost-control/README.md

 ## Azure Cost Managment

-*In Progress*
-Addition of Azure cost management is still underway.
+*In Progress:* Addition of Azure cost management is still underway.
 Updates to follow.

 ## Aggregate

 Hail Batch: *Complete*

 GCP: *Complete*

 Azure: *To Do*

 The aggregate code currently is hosted and running on GCP aggregates our